alwarren/alwarren.github.io/_posts/2019-02-25-learn-new-things.md

 featured: true
 hidden: true
 categories: [Life]
+description: "Approach life with a sense of wonder and discovery.
+Evolve your mind.
+Let it grow.
+Keep learning.
+And you will never grow old."
 ---
 > "_I'm not afraid of storms, for I'm learning how to sail my ship._" - Louisa May Alcott